ruhallah1/code-23112021-ruhallahamandi/README.md

 use Python 3.x to run the program

 #for windows users
-standalone application accessible through dist folder
+standalone service accessible through dist folder